 Discourage people who use drugs from visiting.
 Anyone who may cause stress or tension will only make it harder for the person going through withdrawal.1

 Be there during the tough times.
 The media often portrays the symptoms of withdrawal as a person thrashing around on the floor in extreme agony and vomiting.
 Going ‘cold turkey’ when withdrawing can be extremely uncomfortable, but there have been many advances in the field of recovery and medically supervised detoxification that can help ease painful symptoms.
-This is another reason why it is important that you both speak to a health professional before the withdrawal is undertaken.
+Ask a health professional about this before starting the withdrawal process.

-If the person you are supporting is struggling with cravings, it is advisable for them to talk to their health professional.
+If the person you’re supporting is struggling with cravings, it’s advisable for them to talk to their health professional.
 Another thing they can do is try calling the alcohol and drug information service (ADIS) in their state or territory and getting some quick advice around managing cravings.

 Challenging any illogical thoughts during withdrawal is a very important function of a support person.
-If the person withdrawing begins to have unpleasant symptoms, or if they are questioning whether withdrawal was really a good idea, encourage them to read through their personal list of reasons for going through withdrawal.
-It can also be useful to think in a positive way about negative symptoms, such as looking at them as signs the body is getting rid of toxins or doing what it is supposed to be doing.7
+If the person withdrawing begins to have unpleasant symptoms, or questions what they are doing, encourage them to read through their personal list of reasons for going through withdrawal.
+It can also be useful to think in a positive way about negative symptoms, such as looking at them as signs the body is getting rid of toxins or doing what it’s supposed to.7

-Eating well can reduce the mood swings that are often a feature of withdrawal.
-Try to encourage good nutrition as a part of the withdrawal process and ongoing treatment plan.
+Eating well can reduce mood swings that often feature in withdrawals.
+Try to encourage good nutrition during the process and as part of the ongoing treatment plan.
 Poor dietary habits can contribute to increased cravings and the risk of relapse.
 A varied diet rich in good carbohydrates and proteins, fresh fruit and vegetables, essential fats (oily fish, nuts, etc.) and plenty of water can help minimise withdrawal symptoms.8 Check with the supervising health professional about whether a multi-vitamin supplement would be useful, particularly if the person withdrawing is struggling to eat.

-It is good to encourage the person you are supporting to drink lots of fluids.
+Encourage the person you’re supporting to drink lots of fluids.
 The recommended daily intake is approximately six to eight glasses (at least 150 ml each) of a variety of non-alcoholic drinks.
 This could be a combination of water with a dash of lemon juice, fruit juice, cordial mixed with water and non-fizzy mineral water.
-Also, try to keep the fluids going in throughout the day, with the person taking small sips all the time.7,9
+Also, try to keep fluids up, with the person taking small sips throughout the day.7,9

 Keep the person busy so they don’t have time to dwell on how they are feeling.
-Remember that they will have a short concentration span and their memory may not be functioning very well.
-Watching TV or movies, taking walks or short car rides, reading magazines and taking short trips may be good activities to try.1
+Remember that they’ll have a short concentration span and their memory may not be functioning very well.
+Watching TV or movies, taking walks or short car rides, and reading magazines may be good activities to try.1

 Help the person to manage stress by using basic techniques such as talking, exercise or massage.

-It is important that support is organised for after the withdrawal to assist with the person’s anxiety about not using drugs or drinking alcohol and getting their life back on track, which could play an integral part in relapse prevention.
+It’s important that support is organised after the withdrawal to assist with the person’s anxiety about not using alcohol or other drugs and getting their life back on track.
+This can play an integral part in relapse prevention.

 Appropriate support services may include: